backend-development/backend-development-textbook/source/jobs_and_tasks.md

 ### How do I generate a job?

-Use `rails geneate` to get started:
+Use `rails generate` to get started:

 ```shell
 $ rails generate job guests_cleanup